fdgbt/42_docker-1/README.md

 ### Conclusion

 # Reminder
-This document of 45 pages is available in French only and can be shared upon request.
+The document of 45 pages is available in French only and can be shared upon request.

 # Keywords
 Unix